DNin01/help-for-github-users/questions/signing-key-faqs.md

 A signing key adds a digital signature to your files that prove that they came from you, in short.

-In terms of GitHub, because Git can be configured to commit under any name and email and GitHub uses that information to identify which GitHub account made that commit, anyone is able to easily impersonate you by configuring their Git client to use your information in any commit.
+In terms of GitHub, because Git can be configured to commit under any name and email and GitHub uses that information to identify which GitHub account made that commit, anyone is able to easily make it look like you made a commit by configuring their Git client to use your information in any commit.
 Signing keys solve that problem because only you will have access to the signing key you use to sign your commits, so if someone tries to impersonate you, they're not going to be able to sign the commit with your signing key, so they cannot prove you were involved in that commit.

 ### Should I sign my commits?